coqui-ai/STT-models/german/aashishag/MODEL_CARD.md

 - Model version: `0.9.0`
 - Code: [deepspeech-german](https://github.com/AASHISHAG/deepspeech-german)
 - License: Apache 2.0
-- Where to send questions or comments about the model: You can leave an issue on [`STT-model` issues](https://github.com/coqui-ai/STT-models/issues), open a new discussion on [`STT-model` discussions](https://github.com/coqui-ai/STT-models/discussions), or chat with us on [Gitter](https://gitter.im/coqui-ai/).
 - Citation details: `@inproceedings{agarwal-zesch-2019-german,
     author = "Aashish Agarwal and Torsten Zesch", title = "German End-to-end Speech Recognition based on DeepSpeech",